 The Definition of Disability

-Before we begin diving into the different types of policies and how disability insurance works, it is essential to understand what it means to be disabled.
-Being disabled in the insurance world means an illness or injury prevents you from receiving your ordinary income.
-This type of insurance protects individuals by providing an income stream if they can no longer work.
+Before we begin diving into the different types of policies, it is important to understand exactly what it means to be disabled.
+Being disabled in the insurance world means you have an illness or injury preventing you from receiving your ordinary income.

-However, there is a difference between working your typical job versus being able to perform any job.
-It is helpful to consider this specific detail when purchasing disability insurance.
-“Own-Occupation” will provide benefits if you cannot perform your typical work duties.
-“Any Occupation” will pay benefits if you cannot perform any job.
+This specific detail should be considered when purchasing disability insurance.
+“Own-Occupation” will provide benefits if you cannot perform your typical work duties while “Any-Occupation” will pay benefits if you are unable to perform any job.

-For example, brain surgeon heavily relies on their hands in their typical work duties.
-Under the “Own-Occupation” policy, the doctor will be paid disability benefits if they lost movement in their hands.
-However, under “Any-Occupation,” it could be reasoned that the surgeon could work as a mentor to new surgeons instead of continuing to perform surgeries.
+For example, a brain surgeon heavily relies on their hands in their typical work duties.
+Under the “Own-Occupation” policy, the doctor will be paid disability benefits if they lost movement in either of their hands.
+However, under “Any-Occupation” it could be reasoned that the surgeon could work as a mentor to new surgeons instead of continuing to perform complex surgeries.
+Under the “Any-Occupation” the individual would only receive a benefit for the decrease in income experienced from transitioning from a surgeon to a mentor.

 How Does Short-Term Disability Insurance Work?

-Short-term disability is payable to an individual if their illness or injury lasts 3-6 months.
+Short-term disability is payable to an individual if their illness or injury is expected to last between 3-6 months normally.
 The exact duration of the policy may vary from case to case.
 However, the concept remains the same.

 Short-term disability insurance only provides a temporary benefit.

-Because the benefits timeframes are limited, these policies typically pay out more significant amounts.
-Benefits are payable once a doctor confirms that you are technically disabled and provides confirmation for the disability insurance provider.
-Some providers also require a two-week elimination period.
+Because the benefits timeframes are limited, these policies typically payout larger amounts.
+Benefits are payable once a doctor confirms that you are technically disabled, and this confirmation is sent to the disability insurance provider.

-This means the policy would not cover the first two weeks of the disability.
-Often this is referred to as time-deductible and must be satisfied before payment.
+Some providers also require a two-week elimination period which means the first two weeks of the disability would not be covered.
+This is often referred to as a time-deductible and must be satisfied before any payments are made.

 How Does Long-Term Disability Insurance Work?

-We believe Long-term disability is much more important since these disabilities can last forever.
-This is a crucial reason we strongly recommend an emergency fund.
-This emergency fund may support short-term disabilities.
-For long-term disability, though, this risk can last a lifetime and may occur before the individual can save enough funds to provide income forever.
+For long-term disability though, this risk can last a lifetime and may occur before the individual is able to save enough funds to provide income forever.

 How Does Social Security Disability Work?